Sunansh/Automation-Assessment-Task/README.md

 This will run all Cucumber tests defined in the .feature files.

 Test Cases
-The test cases for the sign-up and login flow are written in BDD format and are documented in the test-cases.xlsx file.
+The test cases for the sign-up and login flow are written in BDD format and are documented in the Incubyte Automation Assessment.xlsx file.

 Dependencies
 This project uses the following dependencies: